new-data-services/tailwindcss-animated/README.md

 Open the configurator to see them in action:<br>
 https://tailwindcss-animated.com/preview/

-All animations can be customized with the utilities classes below.
+All animations can be customized with the utility classes below.

 ### Duration